nanocurrency/nano-docs/docs/releases/network-upgrades.md

 title: Network Upgrades
-description: Check out the various types of network upgrades available on the Nano network and explore their previous and future planned uses
+description: Check out the various types of network upgrades available on the nano network and explore their previous and future planned uses

 # Network Upgrades